wyfcyx/osnotes/architecture/aarch64/aarch64-overview/trust-zone.md

 common trusted services: key management, DRM(Digital Rights Management)

-scheduling: TEE as a task in Rich OS, when it is scheduler, using `SMC` to switch to TEE, this design provide only confidentiality but not availability,
+scheduling: TEE as a task in Rich OS, when it is scheduled, using `SMC` to switch to TEE, this design provide only confidentiality but not availability,

 trusted kernels: [OP-TEE](https://optee.readthedocs.io/en/latest/)(based on trusted firmware [provided by ARM officially](https://github.com/ARM-software/arm-trusted-firmware) and [another website](https://www.trustedfirmware.org/)), fully featured, open-source,